genome21/gcloud-commander/README.md

 -   **Democratizing Operations:** Empowers team members to execute approved, complex scripts without needing deep shell expertise or direct machine access.
 -   **Enhancing Visibility & Auditability:** Provides a real-time, step-by-step view of script execution, making processes transparent and easy to debug.
--   **Reducing Human Error:** Replaces manual CLI work with a guided UI, using dynamic forms for variables to prevent typos and incorrect parameter passing.
+-   **Reducing Human Error:** Replaces manual CLI work with a guided UI, using dynamic forms and contextual lookups to prevent typos and incorrect parameter passing.
 -   **Injecting AI Intelligence:** Leverages generative AI to automatically summarize log outputs, allowing operators to quickly understand the outcome of each step without parsing verbose logs.
 -   **Decoupling UI from Execution:** Serves as the secure, interactive interface for the `GCloud Command Executor` microservice, adhering to modern security and architectural best practices.